Wealthfront's Home Planning Guide

 Emotional

-The most significant benefits to owning a home are likely not financial.
+The most significant benefits to owning your home are likely not financial.
 You want to buy a home because you want a place to call your own, a place that gives you freedom to live the life you want.
-Your reasons are often justifiably emotional, which is why the case for buying a home can't simply be rationalized by a financial model.
+Your reasons are often justifiably emotional, which is why the case for buying a home can’t simply be rationalized by a financial model.

 How should I value my home as an asset?